MichaelHeffesse/Web-Development-Project---Coderhouse/README.md

-# Web-Development-Project---Coderhouse
+# Web Development - Project - Coderhouse
-Web developed for a web development course from Coderhouse
+Project developed for a web development course from Coderhouse